jhollist/jhollist.github.io/_posts/10-9-2014-Category-Feed.md

 This site is built on the [Hyde theme](http://andhyde.com/) which includes an `atom.xml` file.
 This is great and provides a feed for the entire blog but, often a category specific feed is required.
 For instance, my (poorly named) old blog [Landscape Ecology 2.0](http://landeco2point0.wordpress.com/) has been referenced by a couple of aggregators, most notably [R-bloggers](http://www.r-bloggers.com/).
 Since I do blog about topics other than R, I need to be able to submit a feed that is specific to R.  Wordpress does this automatically with Categories.
 You can also do this in Jekyll with a little work.

 As it turns out many others have had this same need and there are a few options for getting it set up.
 Since my blog already has a site wide RSS feed built with Liquid templating all I needed was a category specifc one.
-All i needed to do was ammend the template from  @snaptortoise [jekyll-rss-feeds](https://github.com/snaptortoise/jekyll-rss-feeds).
+So I simpl ammended the template from  @snaptortoise [jekyll-rss-feeds](https://github.com/snaptortoise/jekyll-rss-feeds).
 For my blog, the template looks like:

 {% highlight xml %}
 {% raw %}